sampsyo/hass-smartthinq/README.md

    The script will ask you to open a browser, log in, and then paste the URL you're redirected to.
 It will then write a JSON file called `wideq_state.json`.

    Look inside this file for a key called `"refresh_token"` and copy the value.
+   And you can find another json file called `my_device_list.json`, there is your device info and mac address.

 4. Add a stanza to your Home Assistant `configuration.yaml` like this: